 ii.
 Add to Cart URL

-Here are some examples of how businesses can use shortcodes to promote sales by including their on-sale and best-selling products on their homepage.
+Here are some examples of how businesses can use shortcodes to promote sales by showcasing on-sale and best-selling products on their home, landing, or inner pages.

 WooCommerce Shortcodes Plugins

-- Intense is the plugin that every WordPress site needs.
-It features over 110 essential shortcodes, with over 140 animation options.
-You also get 19 custom post types and over 5,000 icons.
+- Intense: This essential plugin offers over 110 shortcodes, along with more than 140 animation options.
+Also provides 19 custom post types and over 5,000 icons.